 Read also Gabe’s post: Why User Retention is Key and How to Improve Yours

-What companies come to your app marketing agency as clients?
+What companies come to your mobile marketing agency as clients?

-There really is no archetype for a company that comes to an agency as a client, as we have had clients ranging from single developers to multinational corporations.
+There really is no archetype for a company that comes to a mobile marketing agency as a client, as we have had clients ranging from single developers to multinational corporations.
 Companies seek help from marketing agencies for several main reasons, which typically include that the company doesn’t have the time, people, expertise, or toolsets to support their marketing efforts.